A Variational Inequality Perspective on Generative Adversarial Networks: Related Work

 Several methods to stabilize GANs consist in transforming a zero-sum formulation into a more general game that can no longer be cast as a saddle point problem.
 This is the case of the \emph{non-saturating} formulation of GANs~\citep{goodfellow2014generative,fedus2017many}, the DCGANs~\citep{radford2016unsupervised}, the \emph{gradient penalty}\footnote{The gradient penalty is only added to the discriminator cost function.
-Since this gradient penalty depends also on the generator, WGAN-GP cannot be cast as a SP problem and is actually a non-zero sum game.} for WGANs~\citep{gulrajani2017improved}. \citet{yadav_stabilizing_2017} propose an optimization method for GANs based on AltSGD using a momentum based step on the generator. \citet{daskalakis2017training} proposed a method inspired from game theory. \citet{li2017dualing} suggest to dualize the GAN objective to reformulate it as a maximization problem and \citet{mescheder_numerics_2017} propose to add the norm of the gradient in the objective and provide an interesting perspective on GANs, interpreting the training as the search of a two-player game equilibrium.
-A study of the continuous version of two player games has been conducted by~\citet{ratliff2016characterization}.
-Interesting non-convex results were proved, for a new notion of regret minimization, by~\citet{hazan2017efficient} and in the context of GANs by~\citet{grnarova2017online}.

-The technique of \emph{unrolling} steps proposed by~\citet{metz_unrolled_2017} can be confused with extrapolation but is actually fundamentally different: the perspective is try to construct the ``true generator objective function" unrolling for $K$ steps the updates of the generator and then update the discriminator.
-Nevertheless the fact that this ``true generator function" may not be found with a satisfying accuracy may lead to a different behavior than the one expected.
+Since this gradient penalty depends also on the generator, WGAN-GP cannot be cast as a SP problem and is actually a non-zero sum game.} for WGANs~\citep{gulrajani2017improved}. \citet{yadav_stabilizing_2017} propose an optimization method for GANs based on AltSGD using an additional momentum-based step on the generator. \citet{daskalakis2017training} proposed a method inspired from game theory. \citet{li2017dualing} suggest to dualize the GAN objective to reformulate it as a maximization problem and \citet{mescheder_numerics_2017} propose to add the norm of the gradient in the objective to get a better signal. \citet{gidel2018momentum} analyzed a generalization of the bilinear example \eqref{eq:bilinear_wgan} with a focus put on the effect of momentum on this problem.
+They do not consider extrapolation (see \S\ref{sub:generalization_to_general_unconstrained_bilinear_objective} for more details). \emph{Unrolling} steps~\citep{metz_unrolled_2017} can be confused with extrapolation but is fundamentally different: the perspective is to try to approximate the ``true generator objective function" unrolling for $K$ steps the updates of the discriminator and then updating the generator.